Lawrence Kasdan: Early career (1970s)

-Kasdan's sixth finished screenplay was about a female singer who falls in love with her bodyguard, which he wrote in 1975.
+Kasdan's sixth finished screenplay, written in 1975, was about a singer who falls in love with her bodyguard.
 With The Bodyguard he was able to get an agent, Norman Kurland, and he took an advertising job in Los Angeles to further justify a move to California.
 Kurland sent the script around town for two years, and it was rejected 67 times.
-"We couldn’t even get him a job writing Starsky and Hutch," Kurland said, although Kasdan had no desire to write for television.
+"We couldn't even get him a job writing Starsky and Hutch," Kurland said, although Kasdan had no desire to write for television.
 He was hired to write a treatment for a low-budget feature for Paramount, but the film was never made.
-He continued to write screenplays, including what he's called an "un-producible historical" movie.
+He continued to write screenplays, including what he called an "un-producible historical" movie.

 The Bodyguard was finally optioned by Warner Bros. in 1977 for $20,000.
-It was rewritten many times over the years, and attached to different actresses (including Diana Ross and Whoopi Goldberg) whose characters were in various occupations.
-Kasdan wrote it with Steve McQueen in mind as Frank the bodyguard; in the original draft, the U.S. president Frank failed to save was John F. Kennedy.
+It was rewritten many times over the years, and attached to different actresses (including Diana Ross and Whoopi Goldberg) whose characters had various occupations.
+Kasdan wrote it with Steve McQueen in mind as the bodyguard, Frank.
+In the original draft, the U.S. president Frank failed to save was John F. Kennedy.
 Kevin Costner read the screenplay when Kasdan directed him in Silverado, the role that made him a star.
 In 1991, he asked Kasdan to make The Bodyguard with Costner in the title role.
-Kasdan had "messed around" with it so many times that he felt too burned out, and he was also preparing to direct Grand Canyon—so instead he chose to produce it with Costner, and they hired Mick Jackson, who had just made L.A.
-Story (1991) with Steve Martin, to direct.
+Kasdan had "messed around" with it so many times that he felt too burned out, and he was also preparing to direct Grand Canyon—so he chose instead to produce it with Costner, and they hired Mick Jackson, who had just made L.A.
+Story, to direct.
 Whitney Houston was cast as superstar singer Rachel Marron.

 Kasdan was not happy with the way the film turned out, "but I think it had nothing to do with Mick Jackson," he later said.
 "I think it had to do with the fact that I'm not a good person for having other people direct my screenplays ... and so I was very unhappy with The Bodyguard.
 Kevin and I got very involved in the editing, which is not something I would normally do with any other director.
 I don't want people messing with my movie.
 But we were the producers and we had serious problems with it."

-Despite receiving "probably the worst reviews I've ever had," Kasdan said, the film was a huge box office success when it came out on November 25, 1992—earning more than $411 million worldwide.
+Despite receiving "probably the worst reviews I've ever had," Kasdan said, the film was a huge box-office success, earning more than $411 million worldwide.
 "If I had directed that film it probably wouldn't have done anything like that business," Kasdan wrote.